myselfHimanshu/data-engineering-projects/Data_Modeling_With_Postgres/README.md

 - Sparkify wants to analyze the data they've been collecting on songs and user activity on their new music streaming app.
 - Understand what songs users are listening to.
-- Role is to create a database schema and ETL pipeline for this analysis.
+- Job is to create a database schema and ETL pipeline for this analysis.

 ### DATA